starknet-io/starknet.js/www/docs/guides/walletAccount.md

 ### Request to display a token in the wallet

-Using your WalletAccount, you can ask the wallet to display a new token:
+Using your `WalletAccount`, you can ask the wallet to display a new token:

 ```typescript
 useEffect(